ksikka/readingblog/contents/articles/02-write-it-down/index.md

 I got better at following up with people and projects.
 Looking at my previous day's time log every day reminded me to follow up with people who I otherwise wouldn't have, and to finish working on projects that I started.

+Sending light messages like "hey I enjoyed meeting you yesterday" is so downright easy, and incredibly effective.
+As a result, I got more opportunities to socialize with people, and it turned into a virtuous cycle.

+The other thing I noticed as an engineer was that my tasks at work may have been individually trivial, but over the course of months, they added up to meaningful improvements in the product I was working on.
+In contrast, the time I spent outside of work was spent on one-off activities that didn't amount to anything.
+I noticed this very quickly thanks to keeping a time log, and was able to focus on doing things that add up instead.

 **3. Don't rely on your memory for anything important.**